-The Community Hearing Health Collaborative works in collaboration with NewYork-Presbyterian Hospital Center for Community Health Navigation (CCHN) and Northern Manhattan Perinatal Partnership (NMPP), a local community-based organization.
-We aim to provide social and medical resources to children who fail infant hearing screening or have received a hearing loss diagnosis.
-Our bilingual Community Health Workers are fully trained in childhood hearing loss and its consequences.
+CHHC is an extension of NYPH’s Center for Community Health Navigation (CCHN) and partners with the Northern Manhattan Perinatal Partnership (NMPP), a local community-based organization.
+Collectively, we aim to provide social and medical resources to children who fail infant hearing screening or have received a hearing loss diagnosis.
+Our bilingual community health workers (CHWs) are fully trained in childhood hearing loss and its consequences.
 They work alongside families to:

-- Assist in the early intervention referral process for hearing device fitting and speech-language services.
+- Assist in the early intervention referral process for hearing device fitting and speech-language services

-- Assist in the coordination of medical appointments (otolaryngology, audiology, cardiology, genetics, ophthalmology, and imaging as indicated).
+- Assist in the coordination of medical appointments (otolaryngology, audiology, cardiology, genetics, ophthalmology, and imaging as indicated)

-- Encourage adherence to medical and audiological recommendations.
+- Encourage adherence to medical and audiological recommendations

-- Help families identify barriers to treatment and assist them in overcoming those challenges.
+- Help families identify barriers to treatment and assist them in overcoming those challenges

-- Connect families with community resources as needed (i.e., WIC, SSI, housing, food pantries, etc.).
+- Connect families with community resources as needed (i.e., WIC, SSI, housing, food pantries, etc.)